I was in a taxi headed from Miami Beach to the Airport—and sitting next to me was a billionaire I just met the day before.

 - Live in 9 different cities including NYC, Miami, LA, Las Vegas, Denver, Atlanta, Key West, San Juan, Puerto Rico, and Medellin, Colombia.

-- Overcome crippling fear, anxiety, and depression so I can go after what I want without letting anything stop me.
+- Overcome crippling fear, anxiety, and depression so I can feel great and enjoy my damn life!
+(Also perform better in everything I do!)

 - Be personally coached by Ryan Holiday, a brilliant thinker and author, and the youngest Marketing Director of a Fortune 500 company ever—American Apparel.